Report on Government Services 2024

 The performance indicator framework provides information on equity, effectiveness and efficiency, and distinguishes the outputs and outcomes of police services.

 The performance indicator framework shows which data is complete and comparable in this report.
 For data that is not considered directly comparable, text includes relevant caveats and supporting commentary.
 Section 1 discusses data comparability and completeness from a report-wide perspective.
-In addition to the contextual information for this service area (see Context tab), the report’s statistical context (section 2) contains data that may assist in interpreting the performance indicators presented in this section.
+In addition to the contextual information for this service area (refer to Context tab), the report’s statistical context (section 2) contains data that may assist in interpreting the performance indicators presented in this section.

 Improvements to performance reporting for police services are ongoing and include identifying data sources to fill gaps in reporting for performance indicators and measures and improving the comparability and completeness of data.